paoloriccardi/paoloriccardi.github.io/whoami.md

 ##### Who am I

-I'm Paolo Riccardi and I've been a Computer Science enthusiast since childhood.
+My name is Paolo Riccardi and I've been a Computer Science enthusiast since childhood.

+I knew I was hooked in from the first moment I saw that boxy cursor of my older brother Commodore 64.
+A lot of things happened over the decades, I switched from Logo and Basic to Pascal and electric guitars in High School.
+I discovered Slackware and fell in love with Linux and Open Source and more broadly with Hacking as a mindset.
+Once at University I switched again to C and Java, which were replaced over the years by Php and finally Python (I've just bought a Go manual, so my journey is still going on).
+In the meantime, before I realized, my passion became my full time job.

-I live in Tuscany (Italy), where I graduated in Computer Science (BS & MS) and where I work as Solution Architect.
+Actually I live in Tuscany (Italy), where I graduated in Computer Science (BS & MS) and where I work as Solution Architect for a consulting company.

 ##### Shortcuts and contacts